albondad/daily-interview-pro/README.md

 # Daily Interview Pro Problems
-A place to store all the solutions to the Daily Interview Pro problems.
+A place to store my solutions from Daily Interview Pro, a tool to help practice interview programming problems.